What Is Andropause (Also known As Male Menopause)?

 - Believe it or not, we even get calls from our clients’ wives from time-to-time.
 Prior to treatment, intimacy has often become a distant memory.
 Within 4-6 weeks of starting treatment, sex drive returns, and sexual performance improves.
 “Thank you for giving me my husband back”, or something similar, is a common refrain.

 What Can I Do About My Male Andropause Symptoms?

 The solution to your male menopause symptoms is male hormone therapy.
 If you’re enduring any of the symptoms outlined above, you can do something about it; and Renew Man can help.
 Your Renew Man doctor will assess your symptoms, and design an individualized treatment program just for you.
 And it doesn’t matter whether you’re in your 30s, 40s, or well into your 80s.
 With proper treatment, you can escape the suffering that comes from male menopause symptoms, and you can recapture your youthful vigor and stamina.

 To learn more about the safe and convenient services we offer, please read our page on hormone treatment programs.
-Andropause treatment can turn back the clock and provide a reprieve from a life sentence of fatigue, sexual dysfunction, stress, and chronic health problems.
+Andropause treatment can provide a reprieve from a life sentence of fatigue, sexual dysfunction, stress, and chronic health problems.

 Contact Renew Man at , or request a consultation through our contact form.